What Are Radio Formats and Why Do They Matter?

 - Classical: Classical music is usually geared towards older audiences and is not as common.
 They feature works by composers like Beethoven, Chopin, and Bach.

-- Religious: Religious programming is popular in certain areas, particularly in the southern states.
+- Religious: Religious programming is popular in certain areas, particularly in southern states.
 From youth-focused music to talk radio, these stations highlight spiritual content.
 Stations target different demographics with programming at different times.

 Radio Format and Advertisers